Iran Tour: Empires of Everlasting Fires

 Day 11: Pasargadae.

-Day 12: Yazd: Towers of Silence, Fire Temple, Old City, Bazaar, Zurkhaneh, Jameh Mosque, Amir Chakmaq Complex, Qanat of Zarch.
+Day 12: Yazd: Towers of Silence, Fire Temple, Amir Chakmaq Complex, Qanat of Zarch.

-Day 13: Isfahan: Chehel Sotun Palace, Khaju Bridge, 33 arch bridge, Bazaar.
+Day 13: Isfahan: Chehel Sotun Palace, Khaju Bridge, Pol-e Si-o-Se, Qeisarieh Bazaar

-Day 14: Isfahan: Hasht Behest, Jameh Mosque, Vank Cathedral, Maidan, Ali Ghapu Palace, Loftolloh Mosque, Bazaar.
+Day 14: Isfahan: Hasht Behest, Jameh Mosque, Vank Cathedral, Maidan, Ali Qapu Palace.

 Day 15: Finn Garden in Kashan.
 Drive to Tehran.

-Far Horizons has been taking groups to Iran since 2000, our in-depth knowledge of the destination means we offer a truly special view of the country.
-Enjoy interacting with local people and visiting no fewer than eleven UNESCO World Heritage Sites!
+Far Horizons has been taking groups to Iran since 2000, and our in-depth knowledge of the destination means we offer a truly special view of the country.
+Enjoy interacting with local people and visiting no fewer than twelve UNESCO World Heritage Sites!

-Included in our 17-day itinerary are Bisotun, where an enormous multilingual inscription was carved into a cliff face by Darius the Great in the 5th century B.C.; the Biblical city of Susa; the ziggurat at Chogha Zanbil, built about 1250 BC; Shushtar’s 2,500-year-old Hydraulic System; Isfahan’s Jameh Mosque and Meidan Emam, or public square; Tehran’s sparkling Golestan Palace, with ornamented walls made of colored mirrors; Pasargadae, the capital of the Achaemenid Empire under Cyrus the Great; The Persian Qanat, a unique water control system; several of The Persian Gardens; and, of course, Persepolis, an amazing testament to ancient international relations.
+Included in our 17-day itinerary are a wealth of mesmerizing sites – Bisotun, where an enormous multilingual inscription was carved into a cliff face by Darius the Great in the 5th century BC; the Biblical city of Susa; the ziggurat at Chogha Zanbil built about 1250 BC; Shushtar’s 2,500-year-old Hydraulic System; Isfahan’s stunning Jameh Mosque and Maidan Emam, or public square; Tehran’s sparkling Golestan Palace, where ornamented walls made of colored mirrors sparkle in the light; Pasargadae, the capital of the Achaemenid Empire under Cyrus the Great; The Persian Qanat, a unique water control system; several of The Persian Gardens; and, of course, Persepolis, an amazing testament to ancient international relations.
 The echoes of the ancient world are ever present in modern-day Iran.
-Not only is it the home of millennia-old monuments but also striking works of art which include intricate carpets, fine ceramics, ornate miniatures, and spectacular metal work!
+Not only is it the home of millennia-old monuments but also striking works of art which include intricate carpets, fine ceramics, ornate miniatures, and Ghalamzani, the art of engraving exquisite designs on metal!

 Join only 13 others and learn about the archaeology, architecture, and art of this fascinating country!

 ‘This is a trip I would recommend to anybody loving to see great historical and archaeological sights and wonderful people.
-Nothing is true of the officially supported “not safe country” preconception.’– Erla Walther (she traveled to Iran a second time in 2015)
+Nothing is true of the officially supported “not safe country” preconception.’– Erla Walther (she traveled to Iran a second time)

 “This was one of the best trips I’ve ever taken!
 Great on every level.
 And by far the friendliest people I’ve ever travelled among.
 Iran, as viewed in the US media and by US politicians, bears no resemblance whatsoever to the real Iran.‘ – Professor Michael Coe of Maya fame.

 Jennifer Rose received her MA in Religious Studies from the School of Oriental and African Studies, University of London, and her PhD from Columbia University in Ancient Iranian Studies.
 While writing her doctoral dissertation (since published as The Image of Zoroaster: The Persian Mage Through European Eyes), Dr. Rose was simultaneously a Senior Lecturer in Religious Studies at Brunel University, London, and the Deputy Director of a Religious Education Centre that supported the teaching of world faiths in the British public school system.
-She is presently an Assistant Professor in the Department of Religion at Claremont Graduate University, and is frequently an invited speaker at conferences in both North America and Europe.
-Apart from her two most recent publications on the Zoroastrian religion, Dr. Rose has published introductory books and other educational materials on the Jewish, Christian, Muslim, Hindu, Buddhist, and Sikh traditions.
-Her breadth of knowledge concerning the world’s religions, and her particular interest in the historical interaction between Iranians and those of other cultures along the Silk Road, make her an ideal study leader.
+She is presently an Assistant Professor in the Department of Religion at Claremont Graduate University and is frequently an invited speaker at conferences in both North America and Europe.
+Her two most recent publications on the Zoroastrian religion are Zoroastrianism an Introduction, and Zoroastrianism: A Guide for the Perplexed.
+Dr. Rose’s breadth of knowledge concerning the world’s religions, and her particular interest in the historical interaction between Iranians and those of other cultures along the Silk Roads into modern Central Asia, China and India, make her an ideal study leader for this trip..

 (B) breakfast, (L) lunch, (D) dinner